hackoregon/data-science-pet-containers/README.md

 -   The first time the image runs, `restore-all.sh` will restore all the `.backup` files it finds in `/home/postgres/Backups`.
-    `restore-all.sh` creates a new database with the same name as the file; for example, `passenger_census.backup` will be restored to a freshly-created database called `passenger_census`.
+    `restore-all.sh` creates a new database with the same name as the file.

+    For example, `passenger_census.backup` will be restored to a freshly-created database called `passenger_census`.
+The new
+    databases will have the owner `postgres`.

 Starting the services
 ---------------------

 1. Choose your version:

-    -   `small.yml`: PostGIS and pgAdmin only.
+    -   `postgis.yml`: PostGIS only.
 If you’re doing all the analysis on the host and just want the PostGIS service and its restored databases, choose this.
-    -   `medium.yml`: PostGIS, pgAdmin, and Jupyter.
+    -   `anaconda.yml`: PostGIS and Anaconda.
 Choose this if you want to run a Jupyter notebook server inside the Docker network.
-    -   `large.yml`: PostGIS, pgAdmin, Jupyter, and RStudio.
-Choose this if you want both Jupyter and RStudio Server.
-This is the version I use.
+    -   `rstudio.yml`: PostGIS and RStudio Server.
+Choose this if you want an RStudio Server inside the Docker network.

 2. Type `docker-compose -f <version> up -d --build`.
 Docker will build/rebuild the images and start the services.